 2 – Maximize Your Retirement Plan Contribution

 Provided your employer offers a retirement plan such as a 401(k), consider increasing – or even maximizing – your contributions (see current limits).
 This can help you now by reducing taxable income, and will also result in more dollars going towards tax free compounding.
 By forcing yourself save now you will save yourself plenty of financial hardship in the future.

 3 – Make Sure the Mutual Funds in Your IRA are Best in Class

 4- Invest in stocks (risker assets) via your IRA to Boost Returns

 Although many people are somewhat leery about getting back into the stock market, now could be a great time to do so.
 Many good solid company’s stocks are trading at well below value.
 This means that you could have the opportunity to purchase quality companies at a discount.
 Some companies allow their employees to purchase company shares at a discount and include these in their retirement portfolio.
 So if you believe your company has great potential then this could be a great way to put some of your money (not all!) into your company’s shares using pre-tax dollars.

 5- Buy Disability and Life Insurance

 Even though insurance is not considered an investment as such, it could actually be the best way to protect your investments.
-And in the case of disability insurance, it is also a way to protect your ongoing income (even into retirement)
+And in the case of disability and life insurance, it is also a way to protect your ongoing income for yourself and your dependents.